The-FinAI/PIXIU/README.md

 # PIXIU (貔貅): A Large Language Model, Instruction Data and Evaluation Benchmark for Finance

 This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
 Our goal is to continually push forward the open-source development of financial artificial intelligence (AI).
+This project is developed by Qianqian Xie, Weiguang Han, Xiao Zhang, Yanzhao Lai, Min Peng, Alejandro Lopez-Lira, and Jimin Huang.

 ## Overview